The Deadliest Flu in History 3

 This camp first opened in August of 1917 and already had fifteen thousand men.
 The camp was only half-finished with many missing facilities, one being a sewage facility.
 Sewage from Camp Devens kept being dumped into the Nashua River, no one was concerned.

-I found it interesting how the medical reports were written, this is only one sample; “No ordinary influenza, rapidly develops pneumonia two hours later mahogany spots on cheek bones, few hours later cyanosis extending from their ears and spreading all over face.
+I found it interesting how the medical reports were written, this is only one sample; “No ordinary influenza, rapidly develops pneumonia two hours later mahogany spots on cheekbones, few hours later cyanosis extending from their ears and spreading all over the face.
 Hard to distinguish white men from black men.”

 Researching this disease I found another passage written by a man, unknown, “Hundreds of young stalwart men in the uniform of their country coming into wards of the hospital in groups of ten or more.
 Their face a bluish cast; a distressing cough brings up blood-stained sputum.”